HPAS

 • Hill States and their relations with the Mughals and the Sikhs

-• Gorkha Invasion: Its nature and consequences, Treaty of Segauli
+• Gorkha Invasion, Treaty of Segauli

 • Establishment of British Cantonments